 Use acoustic hangers with combinations of materials for effective levels of airborne and impact noise reduction

 Use combinations of acoustic products for the best levels of sound insulation for walls and ceilings.
 You will reduce impact and airborne sound by using acoustic insulation between stud frames or ceiling joists, this will block and absorb airborne sounds.

-Acoustic hangers to the face of the stud frame or on to the ceiling joists, reducing vibration through the structure.
+Apply acoustic hangers to the face of stud frames or on to the ceiling joists to reduce vibration through the structure.